Emotional intelligence is the ability to reflect on and understand your emotional life.

 - What are my guiding principles, my North Star?

-Ultimately, mental health is about more than relief of pain and suffering, as important as those are.
-It’s about flourishing, living out your potential.
+Ultimately, emotional health is about more than relief of pain and suffering—as important as those are.
+It’s about flourishing and living out your potential.

 As William James, the Godfather of modern psychology once said: